Qit'at Jaradah

 Qit'at Jaradah is a cay in the Persian Gulf to the east of Bahrain Island, located 32 km east of Manama, the capital of Bahrain.
-Historically, the feature is above water only during spring low tide; it sits approximately midway between Bahrain and Qatar, within the 12 mi territorial waters of both countries.
+Historically, the feature was only above the water during spring low tide; it sits approximately midway between Bahrain and Qatar, within the 12 mi territorial waters of both countries.
 It was one of several maritime features contributing to a long running dispute between Bahrain and Qatar.

 Geography

-While historically Qit'at Jaradah has not been considered an island, Bahrain claimed in 2000 that the cay measured approximately 12x4 m at high tide with an elevation of approximately 0.4 m, and 600x75 m at low tide.
+While historically Qit'at Jaradah had not been considered an island, in 2000 Bahrain claimed that the cay measured approximately 12x4 m at high tide with an elevation of approximately 0.4 m, and 600x75 m at low tide.
 The opposing view is that it is a low-tide elevation.
 The feature is uninhabited and without vegetation.

 History

 Bahrain first claimed ownership of the cay in 1936, supported by the British Maritime Boundary Award of 1947.
 Qit'at Jaradah would be in Qatari waters with respect to the equidistant line that otherwise divides the nations in this area.
 The British were influenced by the de facto operations of oil companies at the time.
 Although awarded to Bahrain, the feature was not classified as an island with territorial waters of 3 mi.
 This was consistent with the definition of an island of the Geneva Conference of 1958, which required an island to be above water at high tide.
 However, in 1959 the British attempted to reclassify Qit'at Jaradah as an island, as did the government of Bahrain in 1964.
 Qatar rejected this claim in 1965 and then sought international arbitration.
-Nothing resulted, since neither nation was a member of the United Nations until 1971.
+Nothing resulted, as neither nation was a member of the United Nations until 1971.
 By 1986, Qatar declared several disputed areas, including Qit'at Jaradah, as military zones.
 As the two parties neared conflict, tensions were reduced under pressure from Oman, Saudi Arabia, and the UAE to resume the status quo ante.
 Saudi Arabia, through the Gulf Cooperation Council, attempted to negotiate a permanent agreement but was unsuccessful.
 In 1991, Qatar again sought arbitration by the International Court of Justice at The Hague.